SEIR-7-06/git-github-lab/README.md

 ## Part 1 - Github

 ### Read all the instructions below before you do anything.
-With every lab/homework/project/activity/exercise we give you, ***always*** read through all the instructions before you do start.

 1. **Do not fork or clone this repository.** In your terminal navigate to your `sei/fundamentals` directory and create a new directory called `git-github-lab`.
 Change directory into `git-github-lab`.